tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 - CISA and FBI have identified a malware variant—referred to as BLINDINGCAN—used by North Korean actors.
 FBI has high confidence that HIDDEN COBRA actors are using malware variants in conjunction with proxy servers to maintain a presence on victim networks and to further network exploitation.
 A threat group with a nexus to North Korea targeted government contractors early this year to gather intelligence surrounding key military and energy technologies.

 ### 2020-08-25: "DPRK-aligned threat actor targeting cryptocurrency vertical with global hacking campaign"
-- Author:: F-Secure
 - https://f-secure.com/en/press/p/dprk-aligned-threat-actor-targeting-cryptocurrency-vertical-with

-### 2020-08-25: ✨ "Lazarus Group Campaign Targeting the Cryptocurrency Vertical"
+### 2020-08-25: "Lazarus Group Campaign Targeting the Cryptocurrency Vertical"
-- Author:: F-Secure
 - https://labs.f-secure.com/publications/ti-report-lazarus-group-cryptocurrency-vertical

 ### 2020-08-26: "CISA's Report FASTCash 2.0: North Korea's BeagleBoyz Robbing Banks"